thiagosteps227/c_utilities/README.md

 make clean

 ```
-Removes the cat and test_cat executables.
+Removes the utility and test_utility executables.